kokerinks/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
 ![result for 'find alex david'](images/findAlexDavidResult.png)

-## 4.13 Deleting a member : `delmem`
+### 4.13 Deleting a member : `delmem`

 Deletes the specified member from the address book.

-🌟 **Benefit**: Maintain a clean and updated member list by using delete to remove profiles that are no longer active or relevant.
-This helps streamline your loyalty program and keep your data accurate.

 Format: `delmem INDEX`

 * Deletes the member at the specified `INDEX`.
 * The index refers to the index number shown in the displayed member list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The index must be a positive integer 1, 2, 3, …​

+🌟 **Benefit**: Maintain a clean and updated member list by using delete to remove profiles that are no longer active or relevant.
+This helps streamline your loyalty program and keep your data accurate.
 ⚠️ **Warning**: Be cautious when using the `delmem` command as it is irreversible.
 Always double-check the member index.

 Examples:
 * `list` followed by `delmem 2` deletes the 2nd member in the address book.
 * `find Betsy` followed by `delmem 1` deletes the 1st member in the results of the `find` command.

-## 4.14 Clearing all entries : `clear`
+### 4.14 Clearing all entries : `clear`

 Clears all entries from the application.

-🌟 **Benefit**: Start afresh or declutter your system by using clear to remove all existing data.
-This is particularly useful when you want to reboot your loyalty program or clean out outdated information.

 Format: `clear`
 * Deletes all members, including:
   * Members added by you
-  * Seed data added from `seedData` command
+  * Seed data added from `seeddata` command
 * You will be prompted to verify the clear command.
 * To bypass the verification prompt, you can follow `clear` with `--force`.
-This will clear the address book without additional prompting.
+This will clear the address book without additional prompting. (`clear --force`)

+🌟 **Benefit**: Start afresh or declutter your system by using clear to remove all existing data.
+This is particularly useful when you want to reboot your loyalty program or clean out outdated information.
 ⚠️ **Warning**: Using `clear` will permanently remove all members and their information.
 Ensure to back up data before proceeding.

-## 4.15 Exiting the program : `exit`
+### 4.15 Exiting the program : `exit`

 Exits the program.

 Format: `exit`

-## 4.16 Saving the data
+### 4.16 Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
+SweetRewards data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

-## 4.17 Editing the data file
+### 4.17 Editing the data file

 SweetRewards data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.